 What is atieclxx.exe and why is running at Startup?

-How to check if ‘atieclxx.exe’ is legit?
+How to Check if ‘atieclxx.exe’ is Legitimate?

-How do I stop ‘atieclxx.exe’ from running at Startup?
+How Do I Stop ‘atieclxx.exe’ from Running at Startup?

-1. Restart your computer and check.
+1. Restart your computer and check if the process is no longer running.

 ABOUT THE AUTHOR